Oric-1/public_dot_files/README.md

 # public_dot_files

-This is my public dot files
+These are my public dot files